bjbraams/calendars/cs-al/_includes/past.md

 2025-05-05 to 09: [36th International Conference on Probabilistic, Combinatorial and Asymptotic Methods for the Analysis of Algorithms (AofA 2025)](http://www.fields.utoronto.ca/activities/24-25/AofA-2025 "AofA 2025 explores probabilistic and combinatorial methods for algorithm analysis, covering random structures, asymptotic enumeration, and average-case complexity.
 Topics include random trees, hashing, and applications in data structures, emphasizing mathematical analysis of algorithms."), Toronto, ON, Canada.

 2025-05-14: [Kolmogorov Meets Turing 2025; Applications of Stochastic Methods to the Analysis of Algorithms and Complex Systems](https://sites.google.com/view/kmt-2025 "This workshop bridges stochastic methods and algorithmic analysis, focusing on random processes in complex systems.
 Topics include Markov chains, randomized algorithms, and stochastic optimization, with applications in network analysis, machine learning, and statistical physics, emphasizing probabilistic approaches to computational problems."), Rome, Italy.

+2025-05-20 to 23: [Canadian Discrete and Algorithmic Mathematics Conference (CanaDAM 2025)](https://canadam.ca/2025 "CanaDAM 2025 focuses on discrete and algorithmic mathematics, covering graph theory, combinatorial optimization, and coding theory.
+Topics include network algorithms, discrete structures, and applications in cryptography and data science, emphasizing theoretical and computational advancements."), Ottawa, ON, Canada.